DannyTran123/egopet/VIP.md

 For more information about the VIP task refer to our paper!

 ## Dataset Information
-`object_interaciton_train.csv` and `object_interaciton_validation.csv` are csv files in which every row represents a single training sample.
+`object_interaciton_train.csv` and `object_interaciton_validation.csv` are csv files in which every row represents a single training or validation sample.
 ![alt text](images/object_interaction_dataframe.png "")

 ### Columns documentation: